bflyblue/blog/2020-05-06 measuring success/post.md

 our system to see if it could help us improve the way we build and maintain our Web applications here at Mpowered.

-We picked [Grafana](https://grafana.com) as our graphing tool which has native support for PostgreSQL (using the [TimescaleDB](https://www.timescale.com) extension).
+We picked [Grafana](https://grafana.com) as our graphing tool, which has native support for PostgreSQL (using the [TimescaleDB](https://www.timescale.com) extension).
 While it works with many other
 [time series databases](https://en.wikipedia.org/wiki/Time_series_database),